-by Christine Woolstenhulme, QCC, QMCS, CPC, CMRS
+by Christine Woolstenhulme, QMC QCC CMCS CPC CMRS

 Fees for anesthesia services are not calculated or reported the same as for other types of procedures, we have identified some of the most common rules used for reporting anesthesia in this article.
-Please refer to your MAC Carrier, third party payer and the AMA guidelines for more detailed information.
+Please refer to your MAC Carrier, third-party payer, and the AMA guidelines for more detailed information.

 Conscious Sedation